bowdens/COMP2511-project/UserStories.md

 #### Estimate: 3

 #### Acceptance Criteria:
-1. The player should pick up an unlit bomb if they move over the bomb's grid space.
+1. The player should pick up an unlit bomb by moving over the bomb's grid space, ~~if they aren't already holding an item.~~
-2. The should be an indicator that the player has an unlit bomb available.
+2. There should be an indicator that the player has an unlit bomb available.
 3. If the player has an unlit bomb then pressing the space bar should place a bomb in the grid square in front of the player if possible.
 4. If another object is in front of the player then the bomb should not be placed.
 5. Lit bombs should detonate in 3 seconds from when placed.
 6. Upon explosion, any boulders or enemies in the squares immediately to the left, right, above or below are destroyed.
 7. If the player is in one of these squares they die.

+8. The player can drop an unlit bomb into an adjacent block by pressing the D character (the bomb will not ignite).

 ### User Story 1.15: As a player, I want to be able to pick up sword so that I can use it to defeat enemies and help me finish the level.